 Student Representatives to Senate

+The Engineering Society shall be represented to the Senate in accordance with the Rules of Procedure of Senate, and with the membership as defined by the Board of Trustees.

 There shall be two Student Senators who shall be members of the Engineering Society, serving two-year terms and retiring alternate years.

 The student representatives to Senate shall represent the Engineering Society on the Student Senate Caucus